 Should I check my teen’s weight at home?

-It is usually a better idea to have your teen’s health care provider or nutritionist check his weight at clinic appointments.
+It is usually a better idea to have your teen’s health care provider or dietitian check his weight at clinic appointments.
 Checking weight too frequently at home can be frustrating for everyone, especially if the weight isn’t going up.
 By having his weight checked in the office, the same scale is used and accuracy is ensured.
 His medical team will let you know how often he needs to return for weight checks and whether it is necessary to check his weight at home.

 Can my teen gain weight if he is a vegetarian?

 Yes.
 Teens can gain weight if they follow a vegetarian diet.
 Most vegetarian diets are naturally lower in calories, because the focus is on eating more fruits, vegetables, and non-meat protein foods.
 However, by following the tips in this guide, your teen can gain weight and still make healthy vegetarian meal choices.
+There are lots of high-calorie vegetarian ingredients such as cheese, avocado, nuts, and nut butters.

 Does my teen need special vitamins or mineral supplements?